 This set the tone for other teams to boycott their playoff games and stop play in the NBA bubble for three days.
 The students researched how the NBA responded to players’ demand both before and after the players’ strike and examined its use of social media to increase social and political issues.
 The case study determined that the NBA is an authentic voice in social justice activism.

-“Sports often gets called a distraction from real-world stuff, and the crisis within the players interested me and made me think how a sports league like the NBA could advocate for social justice issues and do it effectively,” Jobaneak said.
+“Sports often gets called a distraction from real-world stuff, and the crisis within the players interested me and made me think how a sports league like the NBA could advocate for social justice issues and do it effectively,” Jobanek said.

 In their presentation, the students highlighted how the NBA’s social media posts on the first day of the strike received fewer likes and other engagements compared to NBA’s posts celebrating National Dog Day.

 The trio concluded that the NBA’s election-day social media posts received the most engagement because that was the only topic it posted about, and NBA players were more engaged with the 2020 U.S. presidential election (96 percent of the league was registered to vote).
 The NBA also turned a vast majority of its arenas into polling centers.